Niravanaa/Niravanaa/README.md

 ## 💬 Ask me about

-- Destressing methods whenever debugging code
+- Destressing whenever debugging code
 - The latest/trendy gadgetry on the market

 ## 📫 How to reach me